-October 14, 2013 was a public holiday in Hong Kong.
-It is known as the Chung Yeung Festival which is grave sweeping day.
+Chung Yeung Festival is grave sweeping day. in Hong Kong and a public holiday.
 People in Hong Kong are supposed to be engaging in age-old practices of ancestor worship.
 However, we all really know that everyone just takes the day to catch up on sleep.

 According the to HK Tourist Board, during the Chung Yeung Festival, it is popular to hike to the city’s high points on this day, as it’s believed this will bring good luck.
 This custom is rooted in a Han dynasty (202 BC – 220 AD) legend in which a soothsayer advised a man to take his family to high ground for the ninth day of the ninth moon.
 The man complied and the next day discovered that all the inhabitants of his village had been slaughtered, while he and his family had been spared by leaving for the hills.

-While we were off walking the dog, my teenage boys had invaded Bam's Kitchen and it looked like a tornado blew through it.
+While we were off walking the dog, my teenage boys had invaded Healthy World Cuisine and it looked like a tornado blew through it.

 They have not even started cooking yet and we have a mess.
 They have torn up the kitchen upside down looking for something fun and filing to eat.
 They have slept through breakfast so want lunch instead.
 Ayahhhh Teenagers!!!